-The Bogigian Gallery is an exhibition space for students and the community to experience the offerings of the visual arts at Wilson College.
-The gallery is a crucial teaching tool for the fine arts program and mission, with a commitment to excellence and professionalism in each exhibition.
+The gallery is an exhibition space where students and the community can experience the visual arts at Wilson College.
+It is an important teaching tool used by the fine arts program to fulfill its mission.

-The Bogigian Gallery is named in honor of Hagop Bogigian, a benefactor of Wilson College.
-Mr. Bogigian came to America from Armenia in 1876 and became a successful businessperson and activist against human injustice.
-The gallery exhibits a variety of media and artists, focusing on local, regional and national talents.
-There are two exhibitions each semester, with an annual student exhibition, biennial faculty/staff exhibition and annual exhibition for summer artists- in-residence.
+The gallery is named in honor of Hagop Bogigian, a benefactor of the College.
+Bogigian came to America from Armenia in 1876 and became a successful businessperson and an activist against injustice.

 The Bogigian Gallery is located in Lortz Hall and is open from 9 a.m. to 5 p.m.
 Monday through Friday.
 Admission is free.
 For additional information or an appointment, contact Professor of Fine Arts Philip Lindsey at 717-264-4141, Ext.
 3305, or email@example.com.